Short Course

 -

-differentiated the stacked sequence of low-permeability subglacial deposits
+differentiated the succession of low-permeability subglacial deposits.

 -